Mahan Air: Developments since 2011

 According to the BBC, after Iran officially suspended all flights to and from China in 2020, Mahan Air continued flying to China and elsewhere in February and March of that year.
 The data show that although six flights were used for aid, four others were used to evacuate Iranian citizens from China, and there were a total of 157 additional flights with China from 6 February 2020 to 31 March 2020.
 Mahan Air was widely blamed for spreading the Covid-19 virus in Iran.

 In October 2024, the European Union imposed sanctions on Mahan Air for supplying missiles and drones to Russia for the war in Ukraine.

-During the Israel-Hamas war, Iran is suspected to have used Mahan Air to transfer money to the Iranian proxy Hezbollah in Lebanon.
+Throughout the Gaza war, Mahan Air was suspected to have facilitated the transfer of money from Iran to the Iranian proxy Hezbollah in Lebanon, culminating in at least one search by Lebanese authorities of a Mahan Air flight in Beirut on 2 January 2025.

 In July 2025, Mahan Air acquired five Boeing 777-200ER aircraft, circumventing international sanctions by using a convoluted, year-long process involving front companies, a temporary registration under a Malagasy start-up called UDAAN Aviation, and off-radar ferry flights from Cambodia to Iran.
 The aircraft, previously with Singapore Airlines and its subsidiary NokScoot, are believed to be for Mahan Air, an Iranian carrier already under U.S. sanctions.
+UDAAN Aviation is allegedly linked to the Sodiat conglomerate, owned by Mamy Ravatomanga, according to the Malagasy press.

+In 2026, Mahan Air expanded its fleet with five Boeing 777s previously operated by Saudia.
+These aircraft, which had been sold in 2023, were procured through a network of front companies, representing the airline's second acquisition of the 777 type.

 Corporate affairs

 Mahan Air is headquartered in Tehran.
 Its current slogan is "The Spirit of Excellence."
-Mahan Air loyalty program, called the Mahan Club "Mahan & Miles", includes access to special lounges and dedicated "fast" queues.
+Mahan Air loyalty program, called the Mahan Club "Mahan & Miles", includes access to lounges and dedicated fast queues.

 Destinations

 As of October 2023, Mahan Air operated flights to domestic destinations and international destinations in countries across Asia and Europe.
 Mahan Air served 45 destinations in 10 countries.

-Mahan Air, an international airline based in Iran, commenced its regular service between the capitals of Iran and Pakistan with the inaugural flight (W5-1184) successfully departing from Islamabad International Airport (IIAP) for Tehran on Thursday, November 6, 2025.
-The launch marks a significant enhancement in direct air connectivity between the two nations.
-The airline is scheduled to operate the Islamabad-Tehran route with two weekly flights, aiming to facilitate increased business, tourism, and cultural exchanges.
-The inaugural flight departed with a robust load of 264 passengers, following the arrival of 97 passengers on the inbound sector, signaling strong demand for the route and strengthening the bilateral relations between Pakistan and Iran in the aviation sector.